.

 Email Contact

-If you want to email me that fine.
+If you want to email Peter or Daniel that's fine.
 Use the following address and try to put Prado in the subject line.
 Doing this will mean I get your mail a little bit faster.

-Any images, trademarks, content, copyrights have been acknowledged and are held by their respective owners.
+Any images, trademarks, content, copyrights are held by their respective owners.